 Penryn College opened originally in Falmouth in 1957 and was moved to its present site in 1961.
-Since that time there has been a programme of continuous improvement and updating of buildings and classrooms.
-Our biggest development though was the opening in 2008 of our £24 million pound new College building.
+Since that time, there has been a programme of continuous improvement and updating of buildings and classrooms.
+Our biggest development was the opening of our £24 million new College building in 2008.
 We have a great range of resources that help us meet the needs of students and the community.
-For example, through a partnership with the university , we were able to build a 6 badminton court size sports hall and have the latest generation astro turf pitch.
+For example, through a partnership with the university , we were able to build a six badminton court-size sports hall, and have the latest generation astro turf pitch.

-For an 11 year old, finding their way around a big school on the first day of the new term could be an ordeal.
+As a Year 7, finding your way around a big school on the first day of the new term could be an ordeal.
 That’s why we make the transition from primary to senior school as smooth as possible.
-Every year our students and teachers visit primary schools to introduce themselves and work with pupils on a variety of learning and fun activities.
+Every year, our students and teachers visit primary schools to introduce themselves and work with pupils on a variety of learning and fun activities.

-We host induction evenings where parents and children can explore the college and meet with tutors.
-Other events include an induction week for Years 5 & 6 and an Intake Day for Year 6 every July with plenty of challenging activities for everyone.
+We host induction evenings where parents/carers and children can explore the school and meet with tutors.
+Other events include an induction week for Years 5 & 6 and an Intake Day for Year 6 every July, with plenty of challenging activities for everyone.

-Our unique relationship with surrounding primary schools – known as the “Penryn Partnership” – helps primary children to settle in to the college whilst adjusting to their new environment.
+Our unique relationship with surrounding primary schools – known as the ‘Penryn Partnership’ – helps primary children settle in to the school whilst adjusting to their new environment.

-The most significant successes to date were: to be designated a Sports College in 1998; a Leading Edge school in 2004; a high performing specialist college in 2006 and we have twice been graded outstanding, in 2006 and 2009.
+The most significant successes to date were: to be designated as a Sports College in 1998; a Leading Edge school in 2004; a high-performing specialist college in 2006.
+Additionally, we have been graded as an ‘Outstanding’ school by Ofsted two times, in 2006 and 2009.

-When our students leave us at the age of 16 the majority go to a variety of sixth forms and colleges.
+When our students conclude their time with us, the majority go to a variety of sixth forms and colleges.
 These include Falmouth Sixth Form, Falmouth Marine School, Truro College and Cornwall College Camborne.
-Our students are given help and guidance in their final year to make the most appropriate choices for their post 16 education.
+Our students are given help and guidance to make the most appropriate choices for their post-16 education.